Ryanssd22/advent_of_hardcaml_2025/website/docs/learning-hardcaml/day4.md

 So we've created **Circuits**, but they are only combinational, meaning that the outputs are determined by the current inputs.
 That's great when we want to make a simple calculator, but real, awesome computation happens in states and sequences.
+The computer revolution is built on malleable logic!

 This is where we introduce the sequential powerhouse tool: **REGISTERS**